 Student Story Development: (Time flexible) Students work in class and/or at home to develop and revise their own stories.

 Story Coaching Sessions: (Time flexible) Volunteers listen and offer feedback to student storytellers in small groups.
 Can be followed by additional feedback sessions between students.

 Student Storytelling Event: (Time flexible) Students share stories with each other in-class or in an after-school performance.

-Step 1: Fill out the Teacher Interest Form (below) to let us know that you are interested.
+Step 1: Fill out the Interest Form (below) to let us know that you are interested.

 Step 3: Story Works schedules volunteers to help support your workshop(s).

-Step 4 and beyond: Workshops happen in your class(es).
+Step 4 and beyond: Workshops happen in your class(es)/with your group.
 Wonderful stories emerge.

 Thank you to the Alaska Humanities Forum, the National Storytelling Network, the Atwood Foundation, the Anchorage Youth Development Coalition, Spirit of Youth, the Alaska Teen Media Institute, Arctic Entries, the Alaska Community Foundation, the National Writing Project, EducatorInnovator, and the Rasmuson Foundation, and to the teachers (in Anchorage and Bering Straits School Districts) , students, and volunteers, who have helped support the creation and revision of these materials.

 Thank you also to Fire Island Rustic Bakeshop (for cookies), the Bear Tooth (for pizza), and the Anchorage Museum at Rasmuson Center and 49th State Brewing, (for sharing their beautiful theaters), Will Koeppen, Amber Johnson, Fisher Dill, Jovell, and ATMI (for beautiful photos).